willfurnass/sheffield_hpc/referenceinfo/admins/hpc-examples.rst

 - ``tools/``: Utilities or helper scripts for HPC users.
 - ``scripts/``: General-purpose scripts for users.
 - ``configs/``: Example configuration files for applications or tools.
+- ``tutorials/``: Scripts required for tutorials within our docmentation.

 **Naming Conventions**